KristianColville1/sudoku-master/README.md

 I sourced a function from [Mozilla. org](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to generate some of my random numbers to help with the game logic.

 I sourced a function from [StackOverFlow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array) called the Fisher-Yates Shuffle.
 I needed a way of shuffling numbers quickly to help generate the game boards.

+Function sourced from [EmailJs](https://www.emailjs.com/) for users sending the developer emails from Sudoku Master.

 [Back to the top](#table-of-contents)
 ## Acknowledgements